Lyons apologizes to Illinois State student-athletes for comment

 Wilson said she was offended by the “All Redbird lives matter” comment because “it sounds like he wasn’t taking Black Lives Matter seriously.
 He wants to use us for posters and tickets.
 But when his Black athletes are struggling he doesn’t want to help.”

-Wilson said she did not think Lyons needed to be fired from his position because of the comment.
+Wilson does not believe Lyons needs to be fired from his position because of the comment.

 “Realizing what he said and getting diversity training, making sure he knows what he’s talking about as athletic director for all the sports,” was Wilson’s preference.